TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:remark}

-Note that these row operations match exactly the row operations of {prf:ref}`Prop:LinSystems:ElimOperations`.
+Note that these row operations match exactly the operations of {prf:ref}`Prop:LinSystems:ElimOperations`.
 This proposition stated that the row operations do not change the solutions of the corresponding linear system.
 ::::

 ::::{prf:definition}